G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/create-and-manage-custom-rules.md

 </alert-element>

 7\.
 Select the action that will be applied to each request when the rule is triggered.
-You can find a detailed overview of rule actions in our <a href="" target="_blank">rules overview guide</a>.
+You can find a detailed overview of rule actions in our <a href="https://gcore.com/docs/waap/waap-rules/custom-rules" target="_blank">rules overview guide</a>.
 Consider that actions aren’t permanent as they will continue to trigger only until the specified duration time is over.
 Once this time has passed, the request counter will reset and start again.

 8\.
 (Optional) In the **user-defined tag**, you can apply any custom tag you’ve created.